Smile-SA/HipaySyliusPlugin/README.md

         locale: 'fr'
         # notify_url: '' # Optional; for development purpose, e.g a link to a requestbin listener.

+    # The "api_moto" key is a dedicated creddential for Mo/To paiements
     api_moto:
         api_private_username: 'Username for api Mo/TO'
         api_private_password: 'Password for api Mo/TO'